benjaminkinnard/benjaminkinnard.github.io/_pages/research.md

 Publications
 ------------

-- ["Paved with Partisan Intentions: The Impressive and Disheartening Validity of Cox and McCubbins's *Legislative Leviathan*"](/files/kinnardpatty2023.pdf) (with John W. Patty), *Journal of Political Institutions and Political Economy* 4(4): 523-549
+- ["Paved with Partisan Intentions: The Impressive and Disheartening Validity of Cox and McCubbins's *Legislative Leviathan*"](/files/kinnardpatty2023.pdf) (with John W. Patty), *Journal of Political Institutions and Political Economy* 4(4): 523-549 (Note: Editor-reviewed)

 Working Papers
 --------------